andrjas/data_check/docs/index.md

 data_check has a simple layout for projects: a single configuration file and a folder with the test files.
 You can also organize the test files in subfolders.

     data_check.yml      # The configuration file
-    checks/           # Default folder for data tests some_test.sql # SQL file with the query to run against the database some_test.csv # CSV file with the expected result subfolder/    # Tests can be nested in subfolders
+    checks/             # Default folder for data tests some_test.sql   # SQL file with the query to run against the database some_test.csv   # CSV file with the expected result other_test.sql  # SQL file with another test other_test.xlsx # Expected result for other_test.sql in an Excel file subfolder/      # Tests can be nested in subfolders

 ## Configuration